iov-one/iov-core/docs/KeyBase.md

 - CreateSecretIdentity: Creates a `SecretIdentity`, if the `KeyRingEntry` has none.
 - RenameSecretIdentity: Changes the label of the `keyringEntry`.
 - DeleteSecretIdentity: Removes the `SecretIdentity` from the `keyringEntry`.
 - ExportSecretIdentity: Exports the `SecretIdentity` in plain text.
+Only the type of `HD` can be exported.

 ### Object Definition:
 ```